SN 1054: Other

 Guidoboni et al. (1994) proposed that this may relate to SN 1054, and was endorsed by Collins et al. (1999).

 Guidoboni et al. (1994) also proposed a Flemish text as an account of a sighting of the supernova.
 The text, from Saint Paul's church—no longer extant—in the Flemish town of Oudenburg, describes the death of Pope Leo IX in Spring 1054 (the date described corresponds to 14 April 1054).

 On the eighteenth calends of May, on the second day of the week at around midday, the soul [of Pope Leo IX] departed.
 At the moment it left his body, in Rome, where he rests, but "also everywhere on earth, a circle of extraordinary brightness appeared in the sky for half an hour."

-McCarthy and Breen (1997) proposed an extract from an Irish chronicle as a possible European sighting of the supernova.
-This chronicle indicates the following for 1054:
+McCarthy and Breen (1997) proposed an entry in several Irish annals as a possible European sighting of the supernova.
+The entries are variants of the following, in Latin or Middle Irish:

-A round circle of fire was seen at Ros Ela on the Sunday of the feast day of Saint George over five hours during the day, and countless black birds passed before it, in the centre of which there was a larger bird [...]
+A round tower of fire was seen at Ros Ela on the Sunday of the feast day of Saint George over five hours during the day, and countless black birds passed before it, in the centre of which there was a larger bird [...]

-The date of the event corresponds to 24 April (Saint George's Day is 23 April and fell on a Saturday in 1054; thus the mention of the "Sunday of Saint George's Day" corresponds to the next day, 24 April) long before the sighting noted by the Chinese.
+McCarthy and Breen acknowledge problems with interpreting this as a reference the supernova: The Sunday after Saint George's Day in 1054 fell on 24 April, long before the sighting noted by the Chinese; they suggest the date was fabricated for religious reasons.
+The details about black birds and following are fantastical; they suggest they are later insertions.
 The astronomical nature of the account remains very uncertain, and interpretation as a solar halo or aurora seems at least as probable.